ljsinclair/ljsinclair/pulsar-edit/pulsar-essential-writers.md

 ## How many words in the file?

-It's useful to know how many words are in a file and essential when writing essays for school and further education, or articles for websites, news services or magazines.
+It's useful to know how many words are in a file as you're writing.
+This can be a requirement when writing school essays or articles for other people.

 The *Wordcount* package inserts two running counters in the Pulsar-edit toolbar:
 * total words